Projections, Pseudo-Stopping Times and the Immersion Property

-If $\,^o(V_-)$ is a c\`agl\`ad increasing process, then from \eqref{m1}, we see that $N^V$ is a predictable martingale of finite variation, therefore is constant and equal to zero, since predictable martingales are continuous which shows $(i) \implies (iii)$.
-For the converse, it is enough to use the definition of $N^V$.
-Since $N^V$ is c\`adl\`ag, we know that $N^V=0$ if and only if $N^V_-= 0$.
-This fact combined with \eqref{m1} gives the equivalence between $(i)$ and $(ii)$. \end{proof}
+If $\,^o(V_-)$ is a c\`agl\`ad increasing process, then from \eqref{m1}, we see that $N^V$ is a predictable martingale of finite variation, therefore is constant and equal to zero, since predictable martingales are continuous which shows $(i) \implies (ii)$ and $(i) \implies (iv)$.
+To prove $(iv) \implies (ii)$, it is enough to use the definition of $N^V$.
+Since $N^V$ is c\`adl\`ag, we know that $N^V\equiv 0$ if and only if $N^V_-\equiv 0$.
+This fact combined with \eqref{m1} gives the equivalence between $(ii)$ and $(iii)$ and the equivalence between $(ii)$ and $(iv)$. \end{proof}

-\begin{proof}[Proof of \autoref{ny2}] To see that $(i)$ and $(ii)$ are equivalent, suppose $\tau$ is an $\ff$-pseudo-stopping time.
+\emph{Proof of Theorem \ref{ny2}.} To see that $(i)$ and $(ii)$ are equivalent, suppose $\tau$ is an $\ff$-pseudo-stopping time.
 Then, by properties of optional and dual optional projection, for any uniformly integrable $\ff$-martingale $M$ we have

 Therefore, the equality, $\E(M_\tau)=\E(M_\infty)$ holds true for every uniformly integrable $\ff$-martingale $M$ if and only if $A^o_\infty=\P(\tau<\infty\,|\,\F_\infty)$, since $\E(M_\tau)=\E(M_\infty(A^o_\infty+ \P(\tau=\infty|\F_\infty)))$.